NUS-Curiosity/VulZoo/README.md

 This dataset is divided into two parts: raw data and processed data.

 - `raw-data/`: contains the raw data from different sources.
-- `processed/`: contains the intermediate data that is processed or filtered.
+- `processed/`: contains the processed data that is extracted or converted from the raw data.

 ## How to Use

 Pre-requisites:

 - Python 3.6+
+- jq (Linux command-line JSON processor)
 - Disk space: 30GB+

 VulZoo is composed of both git-based and non-git-based sources.
 The git-based sources are from upstream repositories and organized as git submodules in this repository.
 The non-git-based sources are crawled and maintained in this repository.
 To get started, clone the repository with the following command: